JosephNaberhaus/go-mitizen/README.md

 - 👎 Isn't compatible with the full commitizen toolset

 ## Installation
+#### From Binary
+Download the appropriate binary for you platform from the [releases page](https://github.com/JosephNaberhaus/go-mitizen/releases)
 #### From Source
 Download repository via Git or as a Zip
 ```